openvinotoolkit/open_model_zoo/demos/multichannel_demo/fd/README.md

 Alternatively, you can just set `-nc 3`, which simplifies application usage.

-If your cameras are connected to PC with indexes gap (for example, `0,1,3`), use the `-i` parameter.
+If your cameras are connected to PC with indexes gap (for example, `0,1,2`), use the `-i` parameter.

 IP сameras support:
 ```
 -i rtsp://camera_address_1/ rtsp://camera_address_2/
 ```
+ note: set `-nc 0`, when web cam not configured/connected.

 ## See Also
 * [Using Open Model Zoo demos](../../README.md)
 * [Model Optimizer](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html)